Table of Contents

-When you are planning on prepping meals, you need to be careful with the types of containers you use.
-These containers are not just storing the ingredients and cooked food items, but meant to keep them fresh in the refrigerator or freezer for an extended period of time.
+These containers are not just storing the ingredients and cooked food items but are meant to keep them fresh in the refrigerator or freezer for an extended period of time.
 You need to be careful what you choose to store items in and how they are stored.
 Here are some recommendations for food storage containers:

 Choose containers with airtight lids.

 Make sure that your containers keep the food fresh with airtight lids.
 If you intend to use Tupperware-type containers, try filling them with water, then turn them upside down and make sure no water leaks out.
 This is a good way to tell how fresh your food will be in the containers.